yfarjoun/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 **Workflow WDL task name and link:**
 [UnmappedBamToAlignedBam.UnmappedBamToAlignedBam](https://github.com/broadinstitute/warp/blob/master/tasks/broad/UnmappedBamToAlignedBam.wdl)

 The table below details the subtasks called by the UnmappedBamToAlignedBam task, which calculates metrics on the unsorted, unaligned BAMs for each readgroup using Picard and then aligns reads using either BWA mem or the DRAGEN Dragmap aligner.
-It performs base recalibration with either BQSR or the DragSTR model.
+It optionally corrects base calling errors with BQSR.
 It lastly merges individual recalibrated BAM files into an aggregated BAM.

 | Subtask name (alias) and task WDL link | Tool | Software | Description |
 | --- | --- | --- | --- |